 Our Being Parents Apart campaign aims to raise awareness of the challenges that separation brings and let parents know that we’re here to help.

 How we can help

 We offer a variety of support for parents and families at all stages of separation.
 Let us support you through the heartache and changes in a way that works for you.

-What next? is a free online tool full of information and practical exercises written by Relate counsellors to help you work together in the best interests of your children.
+Our help with separation and divorce area is written by Relate counsellors and can help you work together in the best interests of your children.

 - Thinking about splitting up